Quiz: What Do You Know About Ford Truck Engines?: Autoversed

 Wiki Commons by Don O'Brien

-What was the engine output of the 3-valve 6.8L V10 in the Ford Super Duty truck?
+What was the engine output of the three-valve 6.8L V10 in the Ford Super Duty truck?

-Produced from 2005 to 2010, if you had one of these Super Duty trucks the engine was kicking out 362 horsepower and was, in fact, the exact same engine that they had installed in Blue Bird Vision school buses.
+Produced from 2005 to 2010, if you had one of these Super Duty trucks, the engine was kicking out 362 horsepower and was, in fact, the same engine that they had installed in Blue Bird Vision school buses.
+Whether the engine was hauling mulch or kids, it did a fantastic job!

 Town and Country TV via Youtube